yxs4yt/DS-2002-Spr25/labs/Lab_8_EC2.md

 - At this point the script could be `chmod` to 755 and then executed `./bootstrap.sh` or executed against `bash`.
 - A security consideration is that a GitHub gist must either be public or hidden, though hidden does not mean secure.
 A more secure option would be to fetch the script from a private Amazon S3 bucket, and grant the EC2 instance role explicit READ privileges for the bucket.

+### 5. Debugging
-5. **Debugging**: If you are familiar with Docker you can use basic OS distribution containers (Ubuntu, Amazon Linux, CentOS, Debian, etc.) as a way to test bootstrapping scripts, determine software availability and path, and debug your bootstrapping process.
+If you are familiar with Docker you can use basic OS distribution containers (Ubuntu, Amazon Linux, CentOS, Debian, etc.) as a way to test bootstrapping scripts, determine software availability and path, and debug your bootstrapping process.

-6. To bootstrap programmatically, you can echo in user data, or pass it as a file:
+### 6. To bootstrap programmatically, you can echo in user data, or pass it as a file:

 ```
 aws ec2 run-instances --image-id ami-abcd1234 --count 1 --instance-type m3.medium \